living-atlases/generator-living-atlas/generators/app/templates/README.md

 12.12.12.<%= i %>  <%= machine %><%; i++ }) %>
 ```

-You'll need to replace `12.12.12.1` etc with the IP address of some new Ubuntu 16 instance in your provider.
+You'll need to replace `12.12.12.1` etc with the IP address of some new Ubuntu instances in your provider.

 These machines should have an user `ubuntu` with `sudo` permissions.

 You should generate and use some ssh key and copy `~/.ssh/MyKey.pub` in those machines under `~ubuntu/.ssh/authorized_keys` (via `ssh-copy-id` for avoid issues).
+See the `dot-ssh-config` as sample.

 You can test your initial setup with some `ssh` command like:
 ```